-6. Appeal for Denial of Leave
+4. Appeal for Denial of Leave

 a.
-In the event a student's request for leave is denied, the student may submit a written appeal to the Dean of the School of Medicine.
+In the event a student's request for leave is denied, the student may submit a written appeal to the Dean of the PLFSOM.
 The Dean may hear the matter directly or he may appoint a 3-member faculty committee to hear the matter and make recommendations to him.
 The Dean's decision will be final.